What Can Tsa Body Scanners See

 How to Prepare for Airport Security

 Preparing for airport security can help streamline the screening process and reduce potential delays.
-Before arriving at the airport, ensure that you are not carrying any prohibited items in your carry-on luggage or on your person.
+Before arriving at the airport, see to it that you are not carrying any prohibited items in your carry-on luggage or on your person.
 Review the TSA's list of prohibited items to avoid inadvertently bringing something that could trigger an alarm.
 When going through security, remove items from your pockets, such as keys, phones, and wallets, and place them in a bin.
 Following these simple steps can help you move through security more quickly and efficiently.

 What to Do if You Have Concerns About Scanning

 If you have concerns about undergoing a body scan, you have the right to request a pat-down instead.
 Politely inform the TSA officer that you would like to opt-out of the body scanner.
-You will then be directed to a separate area for a pat-down.
-It's important to remain calm and cooperative during the process.
+You will then be directed to a separate area for a pat-down. it helps to remain calm and cooperative during the process.
 If you have any further concerns or issues, you can ask to speak with a TSA supervisor.

 Expert Tips for a Smooth Screening Process